|

 - The authors are given one week to respond to the allegations.

-- If a response is not received or the response is deemed unsatisfactory by the editor and the EiC then the paper is withdrawn from the review process and the authors are warned that a second offense will result in their institutions being informed of their actions.
+- If a response is not received or the response is deemed unsatisfactory by the editor and the EiC then the paper is withdrawn from the review process and the authors as well as their senior are warned.
+Furthermore, the institution is asked what measurements are taken to prevent such self plagiarism.

 - If a response that is satisfactory to both the editor and the EiC is received then the EiC will apologize to the authors and the review process will be restarted (i.e., the editor will inform the reviewers that the matter is resolved in favor of the authors and that the review is to continue).